ubi-micro-dev/ubi-micro-dev/README.md

 These images come pre-configured with non-root user `ubi-micro-dev`, and `WORKDIR` is set to `/home/ubi-micro-dev`.

-If you really must install additional RPMS, run a multi-stage build and use the `ubi-micr-dev.sh` script to install packages.
+If you really must install additional RPMS, run a multi-stage build and use the `ubi-micro-dev.sh` script to install packages.

 ```
 FROM ghcr.io/ubi-micro-dev/ubi9-micro-dev-openjdk-21 AS source-image